-First found in Kent where they held a family seat as Lords of the Manor.
+The surname Jock was first found in Kent where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 14th century when Roger Yoke held estates in that county in 1317.

 This web page shows only a small excerpt of our Jock research.
-Another 291 words (21 lines of text) covering the years 1273, 1324, 1390, 1455, and 1487 are included under the topic Early Jock History in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) covering the years 1273, 1324, 1390, 1455, and 1487 are included under the topic Early Jock History in all our PDF Extended History products and printed products wherever possible.